41 THINGS TO DO IN BANGKOK (Part 2: DOWNTOWN #16-41)

 37. Victory Monument

 In for a good night market?
-Victory Monument is not only a hub for transportation, but at night you’ll find it a hub of shopping for working class Thais who want something affordable and cute.
+Victory Monument by day, is a busy commercial hub for transportation, where you can catch local buses and minivans which go to many parts of Bangkok like Ayutthaya, Pattaya, Kanchanaburi, Koh Samed.
+But at night you’ll find it a hub of shopping for working class Thais who want something affordable and cute.

 38. Boat Noodles